 Heather Ford (Postdoc, 2013-2016) worked on observations, models, and interpretations of seismic anisotropy in the D” layer at the base of the mantle, as well as on observations of mid-lithospheric discontinuities beneath the North American continent.
 She is currently an assistant professor at the University of California, Riverside.

 Colton Lynner (Ph.D.
 2015) carried out thesis research on the structure and dynamics of the sub-slab mantle (upper mantle, transition zone, and uppermost lower mantle) and the anisotropic structure of the lowermost mantle beneath Africa.
 He was a postdoctoral associate and researcher at the University of Arizona from 2016-2019, and is currently an assistant professor at the University of Delaware.

 Caroline Eakin (Ph.D.
 2015) carried out thesis research on the dynamics of the flat slab subduction system beneath Peru, using data from the PULSE project along with geodynamical modeling techniques.
-She was a research fellow at the National Oceanography Centre/University of Southampton from 2015-2016, and now holds a tenure-track faculty position at the Australian National University.
+She was a research fellow at the National Oceanography Centre/University of Southampton from 2015-2016, and is now a Fellow/Senior Lecturer (Associate Professor equivalent) at the Australian National University.

 Erin Wirth (Ph.D.
 2014) carried out thesis research on the structure and dynamics of the subduction zone mantle wedge and the continental lithosphere.
 She worked as a postdoctoral researcher at the University of Washington, carrying out wavefield simulations for subduction megathrust earthquakes through the Cascadia M9 Project.
 She is currently a Research Geophysicist at the U.S. Geological Survey in Seattle.

 Xiaobo He (postdoc, 2010-2012) worked on characterizing and interpreting anisotropy in the D” layer at the base of the mantle.
-Xiaobo is currently an assistant professor at Zhejiang University.
+Xiaobo is currently a Lecturer at Zhejiang University.

 Jenny Hanna (M.S.
 2011) worked on the characterization of shear wave splitting in subduction systems, including the Izu-Bonin-Marianas and Alaska subduction zones.
 Jenny finished law school at Quinnipiac University and is currently a solicitor in the UK.